cliburn/sta-663-2015-old/pretest.md

 \end{array}
 \\]

-* Explain what the quicksort function does
+* Explain what the quicksort function does when given the list of numbers [7,1,2,10,7,11].
 ```python
 def quicksort(xs):
     if xs == []: